Process – Components

 The creation of the capacity strategy starts five years before the timetable change and allows all stakeholders to announce and pre-coordinate these influencing factors at an early planning stage.
 Items influencing the strategy should be communicated in the level of detail needed for a basic plan.
 Despite the comparatively low level of detail available at this early stage, it is necessary to share such information at European level to create a common strategy for handling traffic in the forecast situation.

 Capacity Model with Capacity Partitioning

 The key characteristic of the redesigned timetabling process lies in the consolidation of all known capacity elements (available capacity, expected traffic volume, etc.) into a single entity: the capacity model.
-In this model – which is a reference timetable with additional features – all data regarding a specific timetable period will be incorporated.
+In this model – all data regarding a specific timetable period will be incorporated.
 Findings from the capacity strategy will be included and applicants will be asked to provide capacity announcements.
 The capacity model is created starting three years before the timetable change under the lead of the IMs for each international line individually to reflect the local needs and particularities.